baoduy/hbd.astro-paper/src/content/blog/az-Scan-and-disable-Az-Entra-accounts.md

 })();
 ```

-> You can download the entire NodeJs from here: https://dev.azure.com/drunk24/drunkcoding-public/_git/az.account-management
+> You should able to download the entire NodeJs from here: https://dev.azure.com/drunk24/drunkcoding-public/_git/az.account-management

 ## 3. Schedule the Script with Azure DevOps